hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 HazelcastInstance h3 = Hazelcast.newHazelcastInstance( configApp2 );
 ```

-## Does Hazelcast support hundreds of nodes
+## Does Hazelcast support hundreds of nodes?

 Yes.
 Hazelcast performed a successful test on Amazon EC2 with 200 nodes.

-## Does Hazelcast support thousands of clients
+## Does Hazelcast support thousands of clients?

 Yes.
 However, there are some points to be considered.
 First of all, the environment should be LAN with a high stability and the network speed should be 10 Gbps or higher.
 If number of nodes are high, client type should be selected as Dummy (not Smart Client).
 In the case of Smart Clients, since each client will open a connection to the nodes, these nodes should be powerful enough (e.g. more cores) to handle hundreds or thousands of connections and client requests.
 Also, using near caches in clients should be considered to lower the network traffic.
 And finally, the Hazelcast releases with the NIO implementation should be used (which starts with 3.2).

 Also, the clients should be configured attentively.
 Please refer to [Java Clients](#java-client) section for configuration notes.

-## What is the difference between old LiteMember and new Smart Client
+## What is the difference between old LiteMember and new Smart Client?

 LiteMember supports task execution (distributed executor service), smart client does not.
 Also LiteMember is highly coupled with cluster, smart client is not.

-## How do you give support
+## How do you give support?

 Support services are divided into two: community and commercial support.
 Community support is provided through our [Mail Group](https://groups.google.com/forum/#!forum/hazelcast) and StackOverflow web site.
 For information on support subscriptions, please see [Hazelcast.com](http://hazelcast.com/support/commercial/).

-## Does Hazelcast persist
+## Does Hazelcast persist?

 No. But, Hazelcast provides `MapStore` and `MapLoader` interfaces.
 When you implement, for example, `MapStore` interface, Hazelcast calls your store and load methods whenever needed.

-## Can I use Hazelcast in a single server
+## Can I use Hazelcast in a single server?

 Yes.
 But, please note that, Hazelcast's main design focus is multi-node clusters to be used as a distribution platform.

-## How can I monitor Hazelcast
+## How can I monitor Hazelcast?

 [Hazelcast Management Center](#management-center) is used to monitor and manage the nodes running Hazelcast.
 In addition to monitoring overall state of a cluster, data structures can be analyzed and browsed in detail, map configurations can be updated and thread dump from nodes can be taken.

 Moreover, JMX monitoring is also provided.
 Please see [Monitoring with JMX](#monitoring-with-jmx) section for details.

-## How can I see debug level logs
+## How can I see debug level logs?

 By changing the log level to "Debug".
 Below sample lines are for **log4j** logging framework.
 Please see [Logging Configuration](#logging-configuration) to learn how to set logging types.